-Former ciné-variety theatre with a richly decorated and atmospheric auditorium, in an area without a major permanent theatre.
+Former ciné-variety theatre with a richly decorated and atmospheric auditorium, in the only London borough without a permanent theatre.
 There is significant local community and council support for a return to theatre use.

 - 186 Hoe Street, Walthamstow, Waltham Forest, London, E17 4QH